marcelpetrick/codingWithGPT/hackermanGui/README.md

 ## Usage

+0. Enter your OpenAI API key into the first field.
 1. Enter your prompt in the input field.
 2. Click the "Go" button to process the prompt.
 3. The program will display a busy animation and block the input field and button while processing the prompt.